byterubpay/byterub-site/_posts/2019-09-08-logs-for-the-dev-meeting-held-on-2019-09-08.md

 **\<hyc>** ok then should be no problem
 **\<dEBRUYNE>** rbrunner: Yes I tend to agree.
 I'd prefer to release v0.15.0.0 with full functionality
 **\<rehrar>** selsta: what's the state of the GUI as we march toward this fork?
-**\<tevador>** yeah, we should make sure daemon mining is working, especially since there is not much difference in hashrate between xmrig and byterubd
+**\<tevador>** yeah, we should make sure daemon mining is working, especially since there is not much difference in hashrate between btrig and byterubd
 **\<dEBRUYNE>** With respect to branching, I guess we just keep merging stuff into master until the RandomX pull request is ready?
 **\<byterubmooo>** There's certainly more stuff to be merged atm.
 **\<rbrunner>** Pragmatic approach :)